epn-vespa/gdal-fits-docker/README.md

     docker run epn-vespa/gdal-fits

-The following command will open a bash shell in an Fedora based environment with GDAL available:
+The following command will open a bash shell in a Fedora based environment with GDAL available:

     docker run -t -i epn-vespa/gdal-fits /bin/bash